Peckham Rye Park and Common

 - nature garden - the School Nature Garden offers young people access to a variety of habitats in a local and safe space; site includes a small stream with pond dipping platform, stag beetle loggeries and a circle of log seating for class discussion

-- outdoor gym - created thanks to the cleaner, greener, safer bid by the young friends of Peckham Rye Park; new state of the art equipment was designed for young people, adults and older people (located by the skate park and children's playground)
+- outdoor gym - recently renovated in 2023 by Fresh Air Fitness. new state of the art equipment designed to keep you active (located by the skate park and children's playground)

 About the park

-Peckham Rye Park and Common comprises both a newly restored Victorian Park and historic common and provides a pleasant refuge for both the local community and wildlife.
+Peckham Rye Park and Common comprises a Victorian Park and historic common and provides a pleasant refuge for both the local community and wildlife.
 Featuring ornamental gardens, flowing streams, woodland and a lake, the park is an ideal location to relax and partake in a gentle stroll.
-The park has been awarded Green Flag status since 2007.
+The park was awarded the Green Flag award in 2007.

 History of the park

 Peckham Rye Park has a long and engaging history.
-It was recorded as being cultivated before the Norman Conquest in the 11th Century.
+It is recorded as being cultivated before the Norman Conquest in the 11th Century.

-- Phase 1 - pre 1894 to 1906, the railed enclosure included the open stream, the man made lake, woodland walk, and open sports fields
+- Phase 1 - pre-1894 to 1906, the railed enclosure included the open stream, the man-made lake, the woodland walk, and open sports fields

 - Phase 2 - 1906 to 1915, annexing the woodland, the avenue, bowling green, Old English Garden or Sexby Garden, American Garden, Japanese Garden and arboretum